 Disclosure: Some of the links below may be affiliate links, meaning, at no cost to you, I may earn a commission if you click through and make a purchase.

 The Financial Independence and Retire Early (FIRE) movement is not very old.
-But now it is starting to get traction.
+But lately, it has started to get more and more traction.
 There is a ton of blogs on the subject and we are starting to see several articles on the media about the FIRE movement.
 With many different people starting to follow the movement, there are now several sub-movements with different kinds of FIRE.
 You probably have heard of the FIRE way.
 But have you heard of Lean FIRE or Fat FIRE?